EMPAT94/empat94.github.io/_gs/tutorial.md

 *Special Effects*

 * Telescopic Sight: You can see further away without losing any details.
-* Physical Boost 2: You get extra dexterity, agility, and/or stamina on every class upgrade.
+* Physical Boost 2: You get extra Dexterity, Agility, and/or Stamina on every Class upgrade.

 *Skills*